 Elizabeth & Clarke canceled my account, revoked my credit spitefully, deleted my Facebook post, never responded to my email, and never responded to my Tweets.
 Apparently hatred toward conservative women, or women who disagree with the company or its ultra-liberal founder, Melanie Moore, is okay.

 Elizabeth & Clarke then libeled me to the Better Business Bureau.
 When I complained to the Better Business Bureau about Elizabeth & Clarke's practices and demanded that the company purge all my personally identifying information from its database, Elizabeth & Clarke justified removing my credit and closing my account by providing the Better Business bureau with falsehoods, misinformation, and flat-out libel.
 The company spent a great deal of time mining my social media accounts and blogs to attempt to portray me in the worst possible light, ignoring the fact that I had written a pretty glowing review in December 2012 of its service and accusing me of "harassment" and "tortious interference with [its] business."

 Given the questionable quality of the merchandise and the reprehensible attitude toward customers that disagree with it, I would avoid Elizabeth & Clarke at all costs.
 Elizabeth & Clarke is a legally and ethically moribund company.
 In other words, steer clear.

-Review about: Elizabeth And Clarke Shirt.
+Product or Service Mentioned: Elizabeth And Clarke Shirt.